Lutpulla Mutellip: Execution and burial

-Lutpulla was executed in 1945 by Chinese authorities.
+Lutpulla was executed in 1945 by Nationalist Chinese authorities.
 He was buried in a graveyard in Aksu City.
 The graveyard was later destroyed and turned into a park called "Happiness Park".
 Chinese officials claim to have moved his remains to a "facility", although the exact location of this facility remains unknown as of July 2020.

 Legacy

 In August 1956, the People's Committee of the Xinjiang Uygur Autonomous Region ratified him as a revolutionary martyr.

 Author Abdulla Talip wrote a book in 1982 called Whirlpool Wave that gave a fictionalized account of Mutellip's life.